 Understanding how you’ll measure success in strategic planning is one of the most pivotal elements of a successful and actionable strategic plan.
-But… we’re going to let you in on a little trade secret – measuring the right performance metrics and KPIs can be downright tricky, especially if you’ve been using them interchangeably without realizing they are different tools.
-Don’t worry, we’ll clarify some things for you.
-Read on to learn all about KPIs vs metrics— their similarities, key differences between, and how to optimize them each for best results.
+But, we’re going to let you in on a little trade secret – measuring the right performance metrics and KPIs can be downright tricky, especially if you’ve been using them interchangeably without realizing they are different tools.

 As strategic organizations, we all want to make sure we’re making the right decisions based on data.
-And that’s great, but we need to be particularly aware of the way we prioritize and measure this data, especially when it comes to the measurement of our strategic plan.
+That’s great, but we need to be particularly aware of how we prioritize and measure this data, especially when it comes to measuring our strategic plan.

 What’s the Difference: KPI vs Metrics

 Metrics and KPIs are often confused, but the clear difference is KPIs are the key measures that will have the most impact in moving your organization forward.
 They clearly articulate and provide insight into what your organization needs to measure and achieve to reach your long-term objectives.
-Great strategic plans have 5-7 clear Key Performance Indicators that keep the pulse on how you’re performing against your plan.
+The best practice for any good strategic plan is to have 5-7 clear Key Performance Indicators that provide actionable insights into how you’re performing against your plan and its strategic goals.
+KPIs are your most important indicators of plan performance!

-Metrics also track and provide data on your organization’s standard business processes but are not the most important metrics your organization needs to measure, monitor, and perform against to make progress against your strategic plan.
+Metrics also track and provide data on your organization’s standard business processes, but they are not the most important metrics your organization needs to measure, monitor, and perform against to make progress on your strategic plan.

 It’s easy to use the two terms interchangeably, but here is a good way to think about it.
-Key Performance Indicators help define your strategy and clear focus.
-Metrics are your “business as usual” measures that still add value to your organization but aren’t the critical measure you need to achieve.
+The right KPIs help measure your strategy and clear focus.
+Metrics are your “business as usual” measures that still add value to your organization, but aren’t the critical measure you need to achieve.
 Every KPI is a metric, but not every metric is a KPI.

 Metrics can track progress and provide data on your organization’s standard business processes.
 Identifying and monitoring metrics is essential to measuring the success and progress of any strategic process.
 Metrics are like gauges on a dashboard, providing insight into areas that require improvement and highlighting those that are performing well.
 Marketing metrics, for instance, can help you understand the effectiveness of your campaigns, whether they are generating enough leads or attracting the right audience.